All Products

-Tair DRAM-based instances are suitable for scenarios that involve a large number of highly concurrent read and write operations on hot data and require higher performance than what Redis Open-Source Edition instances can provide.
-Compared with Redis Open-Source Edition instances, DRAM-based instances provide more benefits, including enhanced multi-threading performance and integration of multiple extended data structures.
+Tair DRAM-based instances are suitable for scenarios that involve highly concurrent read and write operations on hot data and require higher performance than what Redis Open-Source Edition instances can provide.
+Compared with Redis Open-Source Edition instances, DRAM-based instances offer more benefits, including enhanced multi-threading performance and integration of multiple extended data structures.

 Benefits